jg-rp/python-liquid2/docs/migration.md

 - `Context` has been renamed to `RenderContext` and now takes a mandatory `template` argument instead of `env`.
 All other arguments to `RenderContext` are now keyword only.
 - `FilterValueError` and `FilterArgumentError` have been removed. `LiquidValueError` and `LiquidTypeError` should be used instead.
 In some cases where `FilterValueError` was deliberately ignored before, `LiquidValueError` is now raised.
 - The exception `NoSuchFilterFunc`, raised when rendering a template that uses a filter that is not defined in `Environment.filters`, has been renamed to `UnknownFilterError`.
+- The `@liquid_filter` decorator has been removed.
+Now filter implementations are expected to raise a `LiquidTypeError` in the even of an argument with an unacceptable type.

 ### Template and expression parsing

-The lexer has been completely rewritten and the token's it produces bare little resemblance to those produced by any of the several parsing functions from Python Liquid version 1.
+The lexer has been completely rewritten and the token's it produces bare little resemblance to those produced by any of the several parsing functions from Python Liquid.
 Now we have a single lexer that scans source text content, tags, statements and expressions in a single pass, and a parser that delegates the parsing of those tokens to classes implementing `Tag`.

 As before, `Tag` instances are responsible for returning `Node`s from `Tag.parse()`.
 And nodes still have the familiar `render_to_output()` abstract method.

 For now I recommend familiarizing yourself with the different [tokens][liquid2.token.TokenT] generated by the lexer, and refer to built-in tag implementations for examples of using various `Expression.parse()` static methods to parse expressions.
+Note that the `TokenStream` interface has changed too.

 As always, open an [issue](https://github.com/jg-rp/python-liquid2/issues) or start a discussion if you need any help with migration.